 - Obtain the compensation they need and deserve following a truck accident.

 How Our Boulder Truck Accident Lawyer Can Help You

-For more than 35 years, the Boulder truck accident lawyer at the Cederberg Law Firm P.C. has been successful at securing results and compensation for people who have been seriously injured in truck accidents caused by other individuals’ negligence and recklessness.
+Since 2011, the Boulder truck accident lawyer at Cederberg Law has been successful at securing results and compensation for people who have been seriously injured in truck accidents caused by other individuals’ negligence and recklessness.
 Having handled countless cases, our attorney and his legal team have a deep understanding of the law, as well as the legal experience you need to defend your rights in any legal setting.

-At the Cederberg Law Firm P.C., you will not be handed off to a paralegal or assistant.
+At Cederberg Law, you will not be handed off to a paralegal or assistant.
 You will receive personal attention and professional service from an experienced lawyer who cares about you and who is dedicated to providing you with superior legal services at every stage of your case.
 In addition to offering free initial consults and contingency fee options, our lawyer makes hospital visits to ensure that you have access to the legal support you need – whenever you need it.